prateik1123/Hacktoberfest/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Other
+name:  - your name
-about: A blank template for any other issues
+about: A blank template for any other issues can be issused here

 ---